osb-group/osb-learn/storyboarding/storybrew/interface.rst

 storybrew Interface
 ===================

-Welcome to my Secret Lair on Skullcrusher Mountain
+Welcome to My Secret Lair on Skullcrusher Mountain
 ==================================================
-Sometimes, it's overwhelming to look at an interface.
+Sometimes it's overwhelming to look at an interface.
 What, with so many gizmos, what exactly should you do?!
 Or perhaps you missed something that you didn't realize.
 This page aims to walk through the storybrew interface.
 We assume you already have familiarity with the basic concepts of storyboarding.
 If not, go read the basics now!

 All of this information is as of **storybrew editor 1.44.6244.153**.